-Applications within the annual annual open call for proposals are assessed by 10 different panels with different focus areas.
+Applications within the annual annual open call for proposals are assessed by several different panels with different focus areas.
 Each panel is composed of senior researchers from a variety of relevant disciplines, with representation from other Nordic countries.
 The panels also include community representatives to ensure public interest and social relevance in research funding.

 The panels are headed by an external senior researcher and a senior research officer from Forte.

 Panels within Health

 The research area includes studies on the prevalence of diseases, factors increasing or decreasing the potential of health and healthy living, as well as measures to change the occurrence or effect of such factors.
 This includes research on health promotion and disease prevention, as well as studies on rehabilitation and nursing, health care processes and systems.

 We welcome intervention studies in the field of healthcare research, but clinical treatment studies and biomedical basic research are not included in Forte’s areas of responsibility.